ccorcos/chetcorcos.com-2/README.md

 	- compute width to fill content, esp for mobile
 	- render tags?
 	- favicon
-	- display cover images in each article
-	- links for everything in Home
 	- better image displays
 	- polish up each article with some explanations where necessary